What Is a User Story?

 Put Users First

-As we’ve discussed and you can probably guess by now, a user story describes how a customer or user employs the product from the user’s perspective.
+As discussed, a user story describes how a customer employs the product from their perspective.

-If you do not know who the users are and why they want this product, then they shouldn’t write a user story.
+You shouldn’t write a user story if you do not know who the users are and why they want this product.

-Do adequate research first otherwise you will run the risk of speculating.
+Do adequate user research first; otherwise, you will risk speculating.

 Personas are a great technique to capture your insights about the users and customers.

-The goal can be understood as the benefit a specific persona wants to achieve.
+You can understand the goal as a benefit a persona wants to achieve.

-The question that needs to be asked is “what functionality should my product provide to meet the goals of the personas?”
+You need to ask, “What functionality should my product provide to meet the personas’ goals?“

-Roman Pichler created a template based off of Rachel Davies’ popular template.
+Roman Pichler created a template based on Rachel Davies’ popular template.